SALVIN77/Campus-Connect-2.0/README.md

 - **Event Creation**: Create and manage events with details like title, description, date, time, and venue.
 - **User Registration**: Students can browse events, register, and track their participation history.
 - **Admin Dashboard**: View and manage event details, track registration analytics, and oversee event success.
-- **Responsive Design**: Accessible on desktops, tablets, and mobile devices for convenient use anytime, anywhere.

 ---